rw200219/Calculator-java/README.md

 ## Purpose

-This project allowed me to utilize basic existing code to practice Java concepts that I have been learning.
+This project allowed me to utilise basic existing code to practice Java concepts that I have been learning.
 Over time, as I learn new concepts, I plan to add additional features to develop my skills further.

 ## Features